 Setting up a Community Fridge

-Want to see a Community Fridge in your local area?
-Hubbub have created a ‘How To’ guide and template materials to take you through, step by step, the stages for setting up a new Community Fridge.
+If you would like to set up a community fridge in your local area Hubbub have created a How to guide and template materials to take you through, step by step, the stages for setting up a new Community Fridge.

 They have also created the Community Fridge Network to connect all of the Community Fridge projects across the UK and IE, so you can exchange advice and get support.